 Religion: A Source of Division?DOUG MCMANAMAN

 I was taken aback recently when an old friend of mine argued the position that religion is a major divisive force in the world.
-In light of recent events, he argues that religion is virtually the only thing that is dividing people in Kashmir and the Middle East, just as it was religion that divided Ireland, not to mention Iran and Iraq.

 My friend's position on religion is more widely shared than I had originally thought.
 Within the past year, there have been articles and editorials in the various media that underscore the same point.
 No one should be particularly surprised by the position of the media, for it functions on logical fallacies.
 But I expected more from my friend, who has a very thorough background in mathematics and engineering.
 Perhaps this only serves to highlight that fact that mathematical logic is qualitatively different from intentional logic; for this is precisely the problem with the above argument.
 It is a wonderful example of bad logic, in particular, the logical fallacy of false cause, which consists in assuming that when one event precedes another, it is the cause of the succeeding event.
 For example, it was once thought that yellow fever was spread by bodily contact because victims had been close to previous victims.
 The fact is, though, religion is no more divisive than politics or ethics.
 Let me explain.